WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays all users and home directories
+script that writes a command to find empty tasks